mdsol/hale/README.md

 ### title
 The "title" property is OPTIONAL.

-Its value is a string and is intended for labelling the link with a human-readable identifier (as defined by [RFC5988]).
+Its value is a string and is intended for labeling the link with a human-readable identifier (as defined by [RFC5988]).

 ### hreflang
 The "hreflang" property is OPTIONAL.